Worx WG737E Review: 37cm Cordless Lawn Mower for UK Gardens ★★★★☆

 ProsCons

-Lightweight, easy to handleMulcher clogs with long/wet grass
+Lightweight, easy to handleMulcher clogs with long or wet grass

-Compact foldable designNeeds spare battery for bigger jobs
+Compact foldable designNeeds spare battery for bigger lawns

 Mulching plug included